SyncfusionExamples/how-to-localize-the-drag-and-drop-window-text-in-treegrid/README.md

-# How to localize the drag and drop window text in treegrid?
+# How to Localize the Drag and Drop Window Text in WPF / UWP TreeGrid?

-This example illustrates how to localize the drag and drop window text in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid).
+This example illustrates how to localize the drag and drop window text in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid) (SfTreeGrid).

 To localize the TreeGrid, drag and drop window based on CurrentUICulture using resource files, follow the below steps.